The Top 10 Coffee Brands – The Top Brand Never Seems to Change

 While attempting to find out what the top 10 coffee brands are, I discovered a problem.
 I couldn’t seem to find any data more recent than the end of 2008.
 I can’t tell if this data is reflecting global sales or if it’s particular to the United States.

 There are those who will argue there are more real coffee drinkers in the United States than anywhere else.
 After having been around the world, literally, I can’t agree.
 Perhaps it’s true in overall volume, but not in percentage.

 The Top 10 Coffee Brands

-Here are the top 10 coffee brands as reported by the press:
+Here are the top 10 coffee brands as reported by the press in 2008:

 - Folgers: $419.0 million in sales.
 Folgers is by far the largest selling coffee brand with a market share of 21.60 percent.
 Maybe Folgers coffee really is the best part of waking up.

 - Maxwell House: $283.7 million in sales.
 The second largest coffee brand, with a market share of 14.62 percent, Maxwell House was first created in 1892 at a Nashville, Tennessee hotel, the Maxwell House Hotel.
 Good to the last drop?
 Maybe.

 - Starbucks: $189.2 million in sales.
 Although Starbucks is the largest coffeehouse company in the world, it’s the third largest overall coffee brand in the United States with a 9.75 percent market share.